-“I’m guessing that when most priests are told there’s no such thing as God they tell you to read the book,” Buddy argues.
+“I’m guessing that when most priests are told there’s no such thing as God they tell you to read the book,” Buddy argued.

-“True, that’s what they would normally say,” Father Pleasant agrees.
+“True, that’s what they would normally say,” Father Pleasant agreed.

-“Well, then, let me tell you my story and you decide,” Buddy says as the priest nods in agreement, flopping his drunken body into the pew next to him.
+“Well, then, let me tell you my story and you decide,” Buddy said as the priest nodded in agreement, flopping his drunken body into the pew next to him.

-Buddy tells Father Pleasant his story.
+Buddy told Father Pleasant the story he had told The Professor and Charles.
 A story of strange alien children going through his trash and harassing his dogs.
 A story of chasing them across the field to the wood and the old man.
 A story of a rich old gay couple coming out to take a look and then writing him off.
-(For Buddy’s complete story refer to OEAS Part 3)

 At the mention of the Professor and Charles, Father Pleasant says, “Alright, you can stop.
 I’ll come and take a look.”

-“Thank you so much, Father,” Buddy says with gratitude, standing up.
+“Thank you so much, Father,” Buddy said with gratitude as he stood up.

 “In the morning, Buddy.
-In the morning,” Father Pleasant groans out.
+In the morning,” Father Pleasant groaned out.
+“Tonight, I sleep.”

-The men exchange information and part ways with a handshake.
-Buddy drives off into the night and Father Pleasant falls face-first onto his humble twin bed for the next eight hours.
+The men exchanged information and parted ways with a handshake.
+Buddy drove off into the night and Father Pleasant fell face-first onto his humble twin bed for the next eight hours.

 Join our mailing list to receive the latest news and updates from our team.
 You will receive only one email a week.